pragmint/open-practices/practices/run-pair-programming-sessions.md

 While Pair Programming can be done remotely, has some challenges such as communication barriers, technical issues, and time zone differences.
 Teams must use in suitable collaboration tools (Live VS Code Live Share) and establish clear communication protocols.

+### Respecting Individual Preferences and Needs

+Not all developers may thrive in pair programming environments, and it's important to respect individual preferences and needs.
+Some developers may prefer solitary work for certain tasks or may require flexibility due to personal circumstances.
+Keeping a balance between collective goals and individual preferences is important for maintaining team morale and productivity.